regeneratie/warscript/README.md

 Links
 - AQ2, CoD, Clans we like, Game tools?

-Clanwar server reservation???
-- So other clans can get a temporary lrcon and schedule when they want to borrow our secondary CW server

-Contact information
-- General information where we can be found
-- Form for contacting us?

-Server list
-- Our imba servers #YOLO#SWAG#BRAG

 Admin control panel
 - Rank based?
 Who can add news, cws, links etc